nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5.3 Input food intake (For existing food items, using different nutrient value(s))

-Inputs food intake for the day using existing food item with different value(s).
+Records a food intake for the given date and updates the existing food item with new nutrient value(s).

 **Format:** `food_intake_add d/DATE(in d MMM yyyy format) n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`

 **Example:** `food_intake_add d/31 Mar 2021 n/tomato c/20 f/35 p/50`

-**Note:** Nutrient values are optional to use if the food item exists.
-Any nutrient value(s) specified for existing food items will be overwritten for future use.
-Any older records that makes use of this food item will not be affected by the update.
+**Note:** Any nutrient value(s) specified for an existing food item will be overwritten and updated in the food item list for future use.
+Older records associated with the food item will retain their original values and is not affected.

 **Expected output:**

 Successfully edited food value to: tomato (Carbos: 20.0g, Fats: 35.0g, Proteins: 50.0g).
 Success adding food item (tomato (Carbos: 20.0g, Fats: 35.0g, Proteins: 50.0g)) into food intake list.

+**Note:** If there are multiple food intakes with the same date and name, the food name will be automatically renamed to include a duplicate count for easy identification.
+E.g. Chicken rice, Chicken rice 2

 ### 3.6 Update food intake

-Updates nutritional value(s) for a particular existing date and food.
+Updates the nutrient value(s) of an existing food intake matching the given date and food name.

 **Format:** `food_intake_update d/DATE(in d MMM yyyy format) n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`

 **Example:** `food_intake_update d/31 Mar 2021 n/tomato c/20 f/40 p/50`

-**Note**: Particular food intake item has to exist in order for update to work.
-Not all nutrient fields are compulsory.
-Only the nutrient field(s) specified will have its/their value(s) updated to the latest value.
+**Note**: The given food intake item must exist in order for update to work.
+Not all nutrient fields are required and only the specified nutrient fields will be updated with the new value while the other vales remain unchanged.

 **Expected output:**

-Food intake successfully updated for (chco)
+Food intake successfully updated for (tomato)

 ### 3.7 Delete food intake

-Deletes a food intake item on a specified day.
+Deletes a food intake item for the specified day.

 **Format:** `food_intake_delete d/DATE(in d MMM yyyy format) n/FOOD_NAME`